Do I qualify for an educator license in Nevada?

 What if I have completed the teaching and coursework requirements for a Nevada ARL license?

 If you have completed your teaching commitment under your alternative license, your school district, charter school, private school, or ARL provider must verify that you have done so in accordance with their requirements.
-You will need to submit an application, official transcripts of coursework completed during your ARL licensure period, 1 complete set of fingerprints (either electronic submission or a completed FD-258 fingerprint card), and a fee of $161.00 in order to apply for a standard teaching license.
-For any additional information regarding ARL, please visit our Educator Development and Support page. (see the Applications/Forms and Educator Development and Support pages)
+You will need to submit an application through OPAL, official transcripts of coursework completed during your ARL licensure period, 1 complete set of fingerprints (either electronic submission or a completed FD-258 fingerprint card), and a fee of $180.00 in order to apply for a standard teaching license.
+For any additional information regarding ARL, please visit our Educator Development and Support page. (see the Alternative Route To Licensure (ARL) – Providers page)

 Why was my substitute license omitted from my educator license?

-As of June 1, 2011, a valid teaching license qualifies you to serve as a K-12 substitute, so you no longer need a separate substitute license.
+As of June 1, 2011, a valid teaching license qualifies you to serve as a K-12 substitute, so you no longer need a separate substitute license as this would be redundant.